clusterdesign/radial-kpi/README.md

 > A versatile Qlik Sense extension to help visualize several KPIs into compact screen spaces.
 This extension is the perfect fit for your C-Level dashboards and presentations.
 Keep on track with your main company areas with a simple but powerful visualization;

+Download it in our very own [Extension Portal](https://portal.clusterdesign.io/)

 ## Features

 #### Add up to 6 KPIs